-Searching for original and reliable information sources on the internet is becoming a complex and time consuming tasks: because of the load on the search engines, web pages containing the most relevant information is not necessarily the most visible .
+In the era of Fake News, searching for original and reliable information sources on the internet is becoming a complex and time consuming tasks: because of the load on the search engines, web pages containing the most relevant information is not necessarily the most visible.
+It's quite a challenge for professionals seeking reliable information to support an argument, make presentations, seminars and training courses, or make strategic choices.
+This article will show you where you can search for genuine information on the Internet.

 Several online libraries offer free access to millions of reliable documents (books, videos, pictures) covering several topics in the scientific, technical, or humanities fields.
 Their catalogs are regularly updated and provide the most relevant references in the any of research area of your choice.If your are working on some documentary work, where it is important to rely on the work of known authors, these type of platforms can save some considerable time and also enrich your bibliographic database, with references that are not to be found elsewhere on the internet.Some of them list the most recent publications in the advanced technical fields and that can be very useful to policy makers and business executives in their field of expertise.